Installation

 List of the installed components

-Depending on your <install> directory you should have:
+Depending on your <install> directory and <zeromq> implementation you should have:

 Server: